jamesvuong25/Sleep-Data-Project/README.md

 ## FILES:
 * utils.py stores all of the functions I used throughout the project.
-* To run the project, go to main.ipynb, where all of the data, EDA, and hypothesis testing occurs, and simply run that program.
+* To run the project, go to report.ipynb, where all of the data, EDA, and hypothesis testing occurs, and simply run that program.
 * SleepData.csv contains all of the collected data I used for the project.